BarbeRousseLibre/hermessenger/docs/GOALS.md

 ### What is mail bombing ?

-The mail bombing is any actions targeting a mail server, the goal being turns it unavailable by " bombing it " by saturation, sending too many mail's request in a short period of it.
+The mail bombing is any actions targeting a mail server, the goal being turns it unavailable by " bombing it " by saturation, sending too many mail's request in a short period of time.
 Or flooding it if you prefer.

 This is specially dangerous if the SMTP servers is hosted by some ESP, non self-hosted.

-Or even if the SMTP server is hosted on **your** dedicated server and if you are your own ESP, using a server hosted somewhere in a data center: The company you rent a server could detect such behavior, and simply blocks request on this port for a while.
+Or even if the SMTP server is hosted on **your** dedicated server and if you are your own ESP, using a server hosted somewhere in a data center: The company you rent a server from could detect such behavior, and simply blocks request on this port for a while.
+And they are right to do so!*

 ESP never allows an unlimited sending ratio, *at least good ones*.
 If they did, everyone would be able to abuse this and send a **lot** of spams.

-Nobody likes spams.
+* Nobody likes spams.
+Specially, as in one of my previous work experience for an hosting company, managing customer on a dedicated ESP server could be very painful: Users might not understand, know or cares about the rules and good practices about e-mail sending.
+Worst, an infected workstation (or server) could be used to forward maliciously many spams e-mails.

 ### What is a flood-based denial of service (Dos) ?

-A DoS (denial of service) is usually made against HTTP(S) servers: With a lot of requests per seconds, or even from a lot of different locations (DDoS, or Distributed Denial of Service), the targeted servers becomes unavailable at worst, at best if any impacts it get slowed down.
+A DoS (**D**enial **o**f **S**ervice) is usually made against HTTP(S) servers: With a lot of requests per seconds, or even from a lot of different locations (DDoS, or **D**istributed **D**enial **o**f **S**ervice), the targeted servers becomes unavailable at worst, at best if any impacts it get slowed down, which could be from the attacker side considered as a succesful mission, if the goal was to make your web site bad and slow.

 They are usually hard to fight against.

-It is used to annoys peoples, make companies lost money (an online shop won't be able to sell, customers will get annoyed, etc), make the competitors unable to make profit / get a less good images, etc. What ever, it's made to turn off a service avaibility, slow it down… It's a pain.
+It is used to annoys peoples, make companies lost money (an online shop won't be able to sell, customers will get annoyed, etc), make the competitors unable to make profit / get a less good images, etc.

+What ever, it's made to turn off a service avaibility, slow it down… It's a pain and could cost money, time and mental sanity.

 **In the case scenario here of a web mail form system such as Hermessenger**